cybercongress/cyb-ts/design/spec.md

 ## Components

 Components can be overlaid over the space and can be toggled with hotkeys.
-Any app developer can reuse this components for apps.
+Any app developer can reuse these components for apps.

 - space.
 A place for exploration.
 Anything goes here.
 - avatar.
 Image of a character identified by pubkeys.